 function in limbs that would otherwise have to be amputated.

 Pediatric Cardiology at Palm Beach Children's Hospital

-If a heart defect is found in your child, our pediatric cardiologist will sit down with you to fully explain the diagnosis and all the possible implications.
+If your child has a heart defect, our pediatric cardiologist will fully explain the diagnosis and all the possible implications.
 A plan of treatment may be designed for additional care.